-It is always a good idea to speak with a family law/divorce attorney to determine whether you need a written Agreement prior to filing for an Uncontested DIvorce or whether you are protected without a written document.
+It is always a good idea to speak with a DC family law/divorce attorney to determine whether you need a written Agreement prior to filing for an Uncontested Divorce in DC or whether you are protected without a written document.
 An Agreement can be drafted even if you are not separated for at least six months.
-You can prepare an agreement immediately after separating so you are ready to file when you have been separated for six-months (if the separation is mutual and voluntary) or one year (if one of you does not agree that the separation was mutually agreed to).
+You can prepare an agreement immediately after separating so you are ready to file when you have been separated for six months (if the separation is mutual and voluntary) or one year (if one of you does not agree that the separation was mutually agreed to).

-The goal is to remain amicable and reach an agreement in which you either divide your assets or waive rights to certain assets or a combination of both.
-To be able to determine the best way forward it is important to know your rights so you know what you might be waiving rights to.
-Then you can move forward with an Uncontested Divorce when you are ready and have met the separation period requirement.
+The goal is to remain amicable and reach an agreement in which you either divide your assets or waive rights to certain assets, or a combination of both.
+To be able to determine the best way forward, it is important to know your rights so you know what you might be waiving rights to.
+Then you can move forward with an Uncontested Divorce in DC when you are ready and have met the separation period requirement.